AmoebeLabs/swiss-army-knife-card-manual/docs/design/functional-card-third-width-binary-sensor-alert.md

 - Badge is background of card
 - A separate icon is used as an alert.
 This icon is only displayed if binary sensor has the state `on`.
 - Entity name
-- Battery state in the upper right corner
+- Slightly stretched battery state in the upper right corner

 ##:sak-sak-logo: YAML Definition First Card